ubccr/ccrdocs/pages/2fa.md

 !!!
 Warning "Push Notifications are NOT supported"

-    There are NO push notifications.
+    There are NO push notifications sent to your authentication app.
 The time based passcodes are generated on your device and available offline.
 They are never sent to you via text message or push notification.